skip to Main Content

 Connecting with Other Students

 I love seeing friendships developing between my students.
-It’s one of the reasons we have group lessons every term, and Rotating Lessons are another great way to add a social element to piano (which tends to be a solitary and somewhat lonely instrument to learn!).
+It’s one of the reasons we have group workshops every term, and Rotating Lessons are another great way to add a social element to piano (which tends to be a solitary and somewhat lonely instrument to learn!).

 More Time